 Physical, Personal and Social Learning

-The Civics and Citizenship domain in AusVELS uses an eleven level structure to both reflect the design of the new Australian Curriculum and to provide a consistent structure across all the AusVELS domains (for more details, please see Overview).
-Each level includes a learning focus statement and, from Level 3, a set of standards organised by dimension.
+The Civics and Citizenship domain uses an eleven level structure to both reflect the design of the Australian Curriculum and to provide a consistent structure across all the AusVELS domains (for more details, please see Overview).
+Each level includes a learning focus statement and from Level 3 a set of standards, organised by dimension.

 Learning focus statements are written for each level.
 These outline the learning that students need to focus on if they are to progress in the domain and achieve the standards at the levels where they apply.
 They suggest appropriate learning experiences from which teachers can draw to develop relevant teaching and learning activities.